Filing an Appeal

 Member Rights to State Fair Hearing

 If you are still not satisfied with the final decision, you or your authorized representative may file an appeal directly to SCDHHS Division of Appeals and Hearings.
-The request for a State Fair Hearing must be made within 120 calendar days from the date on the Notice of Resolution letter or Absolute Total Care receives a failure of delivery notification.
+The request for a State Fair Hearing must be made within 120 calendar days from the date of the Notice of Resolution letter.
 You can give permission for a person or a provider to act on your behalf by completing the Appointment of Authorized Representative Form on our Member Handbooks and Forms page.

 A request for a hearing must be in writing.
 Send this request to: